alex-b-chase/sal_genomecomp/README.md

   <img src="assembler-output/genome-assemblers.png" width="350" title="Results">
 </p>

+All assembler recapitulated roughly the same genome size.
+I added in a complete, reference genome from *S. arenicola* or size comparisons with SACNS205.
+I also included the average +/- standard deviation of all previously sequenced *S. arenicola* genomes (N=61) in red.

+When we look at other assembly metrics like n50 and total contig number, we see separation.
+In particular, the RAY assembler fragmented the genomes a lot more than other assemblers.
+SPAdes and a5 seemed to have the best results with this dataset.

 # Overview
 data from a MiSeq run on 16 genomes isolated from a 1x1m plot